If you own a turtle, you know that they are messy. They can quickly turn your clean tank into a muddy-mess. Here is how often to clean a turtle tank.

 Your goal ideally should be to keep the tank as clean as possible on a day to day basis without needing to do deep-cleans often.
 A deep-clean is when you take everything out of your tank, including the water, wash everything down, let it dry and put everything back in.

-In order to achieve this, I would recommend following some sort of cleaning schedule to reduce the number of deep cleans.
+I would recommend following some sort of cleaning schedule to reduce the number of deep cleans.

 My schedule is as follows: